What is an invasive species?

 Native Pests and Diseases

-In addition to our work against harmful exotic (alien) invasive species, the Forest Service works collaboratively to detect, prevent, and control certain native pests and diseases that cause widespread environmental damage and tree mortality.
-These include native forest insect pests (such as southern pine beetle or western bark beetle) and native forest pathogens.
+In addition to our work against harmful non-native invasive species (such as the Emerald Ash Borer or the Asian Longhorned Beetle), the Forest Service works collaboratively to detect, prevent, and control certain native pests and diseases that cause widespread environmental damage and tree mortality.
+These include native forest insects and pathogens.

 What is the Forest Service doing to help?